ryankoble/CPS-Project-Proposal/README.md

 ## System
 Data:
-- Instruments - 3D object files
+- Instruments - 3D models (.obj, .blend, etc.)
-- Sounds
+- Sounds - audio files (.mp3)
+- Backing-track - audio files (.mp3)

+Render:
+- VR environment
+- Instruments in the environment
+- Lighting
 - Backing-track

-Render:
-- VR environment is created
-- Instruments are rendered in VR environment

 Simulation:
 - Possibly have visuals that are generated according to sounds

 Events:
-- Instrument interactions trigger sounds
+- interacting with instruments trigger sounds
      - Strum strings
      - Hit drum
      - Tap keys

 ## Difficulties
 - Adding interactivity using the Oculus Quest controllers.
-     - If I don't first understand how long this will take, this could end up taking too much time.
+     - If I don't first understand how long this will take, it could end up taking too much time.
 - Creating synthesized sounds if I decide to do that instead of simply playing audio tracks.
-     - If it looks like I'll be able to research this, I will incorporate it.
+     - If it looks like I'll have time to research this, I will incorporate it.
 Otherwise they will simply trigger audio files.

 ## Timeline
 February 4 - March 5